Why Am I Still Here?

 Installing garage doors and security gates for a living, Chris Glowa didn’t see his mission in life coming.
 A self-professed adrenaline junkie, he was always searching for the next high.
 Chris worked out twice daily at the gym, thought nothing of riding his street bike from Kelowna to Calgary at speeds reaching 290 km/hr, and pushed the limits while racing motocross on weekends.
 He played hard and partied hard.
 He smoked two packs of cigarettes a day, drank, and used cocaine.

-After a night of heavy partying leading up to his thirty-first birthday, Chris showed up for a motocross race in Salmon Arm, severely hungover.
+After a night of heavy partying leading up to his thirty-first birthday, Chris showed up for a motocross race in Salmon Arm.
+He was severely hungover.
 While on the twisting, turning track he assumed the lead position of his group of riders.
-Unbeknownst to Chris, one of his buddies (also still feeling the effects of the night before), had gotten turned around on the track and begun heading in the wrong direction at top speed.
+Unbeknownst to Chris, one of his buddies (also hungover), had gotten turned around on the track.
+HIs buddy began heading in the wrong direction at top speed.
 They collided head-on, and Chris flew forty feet in the air in front of a horde of helpless spectators.

-He then began the long road back to what he calls “being a man” again.
+He then began the long road to recovery.
 Chris underwent extensive physiotherapy and speech therapy.
 Now 44 years old, he can take steps with a cane, though relies on a motorized wheelchair to maneuver his way more quickly and safely.
 Chris works hard to form every word he utters and at times, he still struggles to be understood.
-He continues to work diligently with a speech-language pathologist, believing that the ability to communicate by speaking is the most important thing he can recover.
+He continues to work diligently with a speech-language pathologist, believing that the ability to speak is the most important thing he can recover.
 Chris did smoke and drink for years after his injury, but eventually quit.
 While he once had no shortage of girlfriends, Chris is now single and resides in an assisted living facility.

 Connecting with BrainTrust has brought unique kinds of support to Chris on his healing journey.
 This has included getting the cost of his medications decreased, leaving him with more money for daily living expenses; helping him learn how to navigate the bus system, so he can be more mobile in the community; and advocating for a nearby gym to become more wheelchair accessible, so he can continue to work with weights.